ShahidAtSRS/HTMLTest/README.txt

 A README file containing a description of the project/dir should be created.

-As changes are made, the README file gets filled in with details about design choices, installation instructions, notable files and their contents, etc. For example, we might begin with:
+As changes are made, the README file gets filled in with details about design choices, installation instructions, notable files and their contents, etc.
+For example, we might begin with:

 Files
 	README 	this file
 	tests 	testing files, in pairs of *.in, *.expected
 ================================================================

-HTMP-CSS practice files project
+HTML-CSS practice files project
 ===============================

 This directory contains HTML scafold, test index.html and other practice files.
 Here are more details: